o2r-project/architecture/docs/05_building-block-view.md

 ##### 5.2.7.3 Blackbox microservices

-The reproducibility service uses a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) to seperate functionality defined by the **[web API specification](http://o2r.info/o2r-web-api)** into manageable units.
+The reproducibility service uses a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) to separate functionality defined by the **[web API specification](http://o2r.info/o2r-web-api)** into manageable units.

 This allows scalability (selected µservices can be deployed as much as needed) and technology independence for each use case and developer.
 The µservices all access one main database and a shared file storage.